 The immediate parent entity of the company is National Wealth Management New Zealand Holdings Limited, a company incorporated in New Zealand.
-The ultimate parent entity is National Australia Bank
+The ultimate parent entity is National Australia Bank Limited ('the National').

 Commonly controlled entities

 Bank of New Zealand Limited BNZ Insurance Services Limited